gvwilson/sdxpy/en/src/binary/index.md

 The authors of numerical libraries spend a lot of time worrying about things like this.
 In this case
-sorting the values and then add from smallest to largest gives the best chance of getting the best possible answer.
+sorting the values and adding them from smallest to largest gives the best chance of getting the best possible answer.
 In other situations,
 like inverting a matrix, the rules are much more complicated.

-Another observation about our uneven number line is that the we can represent are unevenly spaced.
-However,
-the *relative* spacing between each set of values stays the same: the first group is separated by 1, then the separation becomes 2, then 4, and so on.
+Another observation about our number line is that while the values are unevenly spaced, the *relative* spacing between each set of values stays the same: the first group is separated by 1, then the separation becomes 2, then 4, and so on.
-This points us at a couple of useful definitions:
+This observation leads to a couple of useful definitions:

 -   The [%g absolute_error "absolute error" %] in an approximation is the absolute value of the difference